 Every time we breathe, oxygen enters our respiratory system and is discharged into our bloodstream through our lungs and circulatory system.
-Oxygen is the second most abundant element in the earth’s atmosphere (air) and facilitates human and animal life.
-Oxygen also facilitates combustion, although oxygen itself is a safe gas and non-flammable.
-When in an oxygen-rich environment, however, flammable materials more readily burn.
+The third most abundant element in the universe after hydrogen and helium, oxygen is an odorless, colorless and tasteless gas at room temperature and a key catalyst in many chemical reactions.
 So, while that does not make O2 flammable in and of itself, it does mean that oxygen users need to be cautious and keep a safe distance from fire, sparks and other flammable materials.

 Safety Tips and Precautions for Portable Oxygen Concentrators

 Portable oxygen concentrators may provide the user with a level of freedom, mobility and independence that might not otherwise be possible, supplying oxygen-enriched air directly to the respiratory system.
 Portable oxygen concentrators (POCs) are safe.
 However, certain precautions should be taken to ensure continued safety, and if these precautions are adhered to, the use of a portable oxygen concentrator will be safe even when traveling by car or plane.

 The American Lung Association encourages safety precautions for use of POC devices that are summarized here.
 Take note of the following tips:

 - Avoid any open flames in the presence of oxygen use.
 This would include matches, cigarette lighters, candles or smoking in any form.
 If anyone wishes to smoke while you are using a portable oxygen concentrator, kindly insist that they step outside or out of range of you and the unit.

 - Exercise caution around other sources of heat such as portable electric or gas heaters, as well as ovens and stoves.
 Keep at least five feet between such sources of heat and POC oxygen sources.